fishilico/home-files/dotfiles/ssh/ssh_config.rst

-When opening several connections to a SSH server (e.g. for remote shell, file copy, tunneling, etc.), it is possible to speed up the start-up time by using several channels of a single connexion.
+When opening several connections to a SSH server (e.g. for remote shell, file copy, tunneling, etc.), it is possible to speed up the start-up time by using several channels of a single connection.
 A quick way to perform with is by adding the following lines in the Host session::

     ControlMaster auto